Amino Acids

 Phenylalanine (Phe) is an essential amino acid that supports brain function and mood.
 It is necessary for the production of proteins and neurotransmitters, including dopamine, which influences mental well-being.
 Phenylalanine can be obtained from foods such as meat, fish, dairy, and soy products.

-Proline is an amino acid that plays a key role in supporting skin and joint health.
-It is essential for collagen production, which helps maintain skin elasticity, connective tissue strength, and cartilage integrity.
-Abundant in foods like meat, dairy, and eggs, proline also supports wound healing and joint flexibility.
+Proline is an amino acid that plays a crucial role in supporting skin and joint health.
+It is vital for collagen production, which helps maintain skin elasticity, connective tissue strength, and cartilage integrity.
+Found abundantly in foods like meat, dairy, and eggs, proline also aids in wound healing and joint flexibility.

 Sarcosine is an amino acid that supports mental health and metabolism.
-It plays a role in synthesizing other amino acids, aiding muscle growth, and supporting cognitive function.
-Naturally present in egg yolks, turkey, and legumes, sarcosine is linked to brain health and is being explored for its potential in mental health research.
+It plays a role in synthesising other amino acids, aiding muscle growth, and supporting cognitive function.
+Naturally found in egg yolks, turkey, and legumes, sarcosine is associated with brain health and is being researched for its potential in mental health.

 Serine is an amino acid that plays an important role in brain function, mental health, and muscle development.
 It contributes to the production of neurotransmitters and supports immune system activity.
 Serine is naturally produced in the body and is also found in foods such as soybeans, nuts, eggs, fish, dairy, and meat.
 Some individuals use serine supplements to support cognitive and muscular health.

-Taurine is an amino acid essential for heart muscle function, vision, and nerve health.
-It supports cardiovascular function, helps maintain healthy eyes, and contributes to nerve growth and activity.
-Taurine is naturally found in foods such as meat, fish, and dairy.
+Taurine is an amino acid vital for the proper functioning of heart muscles, vision, and nerve health.
+It supports cardiovascular health, aids in maintaining healthy eyes, and plays a role in nerve growth and activity.
+Taurine naturally occurs in foods like meat, fish, and dairy.

-Threonine is an essential amino acid involved in protein synthesis, collagen formation, and immune system support.
-It plays a key role in maintaining gut health, supporting the digestive tract lining, and contributing to healthy skin and connective tissues.
-Threonine is commonly found in foods such as meat, dairy products, and legumes.
+Threonine is an essential amino acid that plays a significant role in protein synthesis, collagen production, and supporting the immune system.
+It is crucial for maintaining gut health, aiding the lining of the digestive tract, and contributing to healthy skin and connective tissues.
+Threonine is commonly present in foods like meat, dairy products, and legumes.

-Tryptophan is an essential amino acid that supports sleep and mood.
-It helps the body produce serotonin, a neurotransmitter that influences sleep, emotions, and appetite.
-Found in foods like turkey, chicken, milk, and nuts, tryptophan plays a key role in relaxation, sleep, and overall mental well-being.
+Tryptophan is an essential amino acid that aids sleep and mood.
+It helps the body produce serotonin, a neurotransmitter that affects sleep, emotions, and appetite.
+Found in foods like turkey, chicken, milk, and nuts, tryptophan plays a vital role in relaxation, sleep, and overall mental well-being.

 Tyrosine is an amino acid that supports brain function and mood.
 It helps produce neurotransmitters such as dopamine, which influence mood, focus, and mental alertness.
 Found in foods like cheese, soy products, fish, and poultry, tyrosine is important for emotional well-being, stress response, and thyroid function.